redditraffler/redditraffler/README.md

 - Python 3.6+
 - pipenv
-- Redis
+- Docker and Docker Compose (for Redis and PostgreSQL)
-- PostgreSQL 9.4+
 - 2 Reddit API keys (one web app, one script app)

 ## Installation